 During his tenure at the University of Wisconsin-Milwaukee, he has served as Interim Chancellor, Assistant Vice Chancellor, Deputy Chancellor for Campus and Urban Design and Interim Dean of the Peck School of the Arts, and has served on the Board of Directors of the Wisconsin Architectural Foundation and the Wisconsin Architectural Archives.
 In addition to working on a number of national task forces and committees, Dr. Greenstreet has served as President of the Board of Directors of the Association of Collegiate Schools of Architecture, which represents the 154 accredited programs of architecture in the United States, Canada and the UAE.

 In Milwaukee, he has served as Chairperson of the City Plan Commission (1993 to 2004), has been a member of numerous citywide task forces, including the Zoning Code Task Force, and has been involved in the selection of architects for many important building projects, including the Milwaukee Art Museum, Pier Wisconsin and the Milwaukee Public Market.
 In 2003, Dr. Greenstreet was invited by Mayor Barrett to become the Director of Planning and Design for the City of Milwaukee, creating a unique town/gown relationship between the University and the City that was a first of its kind in the nation.
-In 2008, the position evolved into the Chair of City Development, which Dr. Greenstreet holds in addition to the Deanship of the School of Architecture and Urban Planning.
+This position evolved into the Chair of City Development In 2008, a role he served for five years.

 Diploma in Architecture, Oxford Brookes University, 1976